The Leland Hotel is a survivor, one of the city's few hotels that has weathered the good times and the bad since opening April 20, 1927.

 The hotel had spent the last few decades as part of the Ramada chain before reverting to its historical name before the Super Bowl in 2006.

-Today, the Leland is still a hotel, though most of its rooms are rented on an extended-stay basis for $400 to $1,500 a month.
-Its lobby was gorgeously restored to its original 1927 splendor.
-Its rooms, however, leave something to be desired and are considered a budget stay.
-The hotel is also the longtime home to the industrial City Club nightclub.
+Today, the building remains open.
+It is also the longtime home to the industrial City Club nightclub.
 Opened in 1983 as the Lidernacht, or Night Song in German, the City Club is in what was the hotel's ballroom.
 The Leland also has a 1950s diner in one of its storefronts called Lucy & Ethel's.